RedTako/irrlicht-cmake/README.md

 # irrlicht-cmake

+Creates a cmake target **Irrlicht::Irrlicht**

-cmake file to build irrlicht and its dependencies.
+Cmake file to build irrlicht and its dependencies.

-set **BUILD_SHARED_LIBS** on or off to build shared or static libraries respectively.
+Set **BUILD_SHARED_LIBS** on or off to build shared or static libraries respectively.

 ## Dependencies
 - [irrlicht](https://github.com/zaki/irrlicht)